 Reporting and Accountability

-The former VHSL produced an annual report which has been well regarded for its clear presentation of financial and program performance data.
-The reports included a complete financial report on revenues and expenditures for every year, and a brief note on the progress or outcome of every single goal area strategy and activity.
+The former VHSL produced an annual report, which has been well regarded for its clear presentation of financial and program performance data.
+The reports included a complete financial report on revenues and expenditures for every year and a brief note on the progress or outcome of every single goal area strategy and activity.
 All of these previous reports are available online and have been reviewed and accepted or approved by King County Council motion.

 Reporting

 The VSHSL shall continue the VHSL annual report requirement.
 Beginning in 2019, the Executive shall transmit to the County Council and the Regional Policy Committee an annual report on the VSHSL by the first day of July of each year.
 If such a report is also required by the VSHSL Governance Plan, the report required by this plan and the report required by the VSHSL Governance Plan shall be the same report.
 The report shall describe the state of the VSHSL, the fiscal and performance management of the VSHSL and the VSHSL’s accomplishments from January through December of the preceding year.

+Reporting on Strategy, Program or Funding Level Changes

+VSHSL annual reports shall include recommendations on strategy, program, process or funding level changes based on performance and evaluation data or any other eventuality resulting in the need for substantive changes.

 Coordination of VSHSL Housing Stability Investments Oversight with Other Regional Housing Investments Oversight

-The enacted version of the VSHSL Transition Plan, adopted as Attachment A to Ordinance 18638, requires the following paragraphs, which this plan incorporates, to be included in this implementation plan:
+The enacted version of the VSHSL Transition Plan, adopted as Attachment A to Ordinance 18638, requires the following paragraphs, which this plan incorporates, to be included in this plan:

 To ensure coordination between VSHSL housing stability investments oversight and other King County housing investments oversight, DCHS must prepare a Housing Oversight Coordination Report.
 The Housing Oversight Coordination Report must analyze how the County can increase coordination of VSHSL oversight by any VSHSL board or boards that oversee VSHSL housing stability investments with all other county and regional boards, committees and other entities that oversee the County’s investments in housing such as homelessness prevention, homelessness and affordable housing.
 The analysis will include an examination of the potential to consolidate all county and regional boards, committees and other entities that oversee housing investments, including investments in homelessness prevention, homelessness and affordable housing, in order to achieve increased oversight coordination.
 The report will include a plan that proposes the steps DCHS will take to increase oversight coordination and recommendations for any ordinances to consolidate or otherwise increase oversight coordination, pursuant to the analysis and conclusions in the report.
 The Housing Oversight Coordination Report, including the plan, must be transmitted within one year after enactment of the ordinance that adopts the VSHSL Transition Plan.